 High Desert Journal, Fall 2015: “Questions for the Immigrant’s Daughter,” and “After the Birth of My Daughter, I Try to Imagine My Father as a Child,”

-Other nonfiction can be found in Gettysburg Review, Willow Springs, Seneca Review, The Normal School, Florida Review, The Pinch, Spark Magazine (the Magazine of Humanities Washington), and the New York Times-reviewed anthology, This is the Place: Women Writing About Home, as well as elsewhere.
+Other nonfiction can be found in Gettysburg Review, Willow Springs, Seneca Review, The Normal School, Florida Review, The Pinch, Spark Magazine (the Magazine of Humanities Washington), and the New York Times-reviewed anthology, This is the Place: Women Writing About Home, and elsewhere.

 SELECTED FICTION